danielluyo/CJLogViewer/README.md

 # 🚀 CJLogViewer

-A premium, high-performance desktop application built with Electron and React to analyze and visualize **CJ/Claude chat logs**.
+A premium, high-performance desktop application built with Electron and React to analyze and visualize **Claude chat logs** with *jsonl* format.

 Designed for developers who need to review their AI interactions with clarity, depth, and a modern aesthetic.